duclairdeugoue/duclairdeugoue/README.md

-# Hi there am Deugoue 👋
+# Hi there am duclairdeugoue 👋

-I'am Duclair from Cameroon, and a Junior Web Developer with few years of experience.
+I'am Cameroonian, and also Junior Web Developer with some years of experience.
 I am currently working on Django Framework for building Backend applications and Web APIs.

 ## Programming Languages
 - HTML